Want to take quizzes and track your credits?

 Participate in testing and validation of new EHR features.

-Bring new ideas for optimization to EHR staff, including leading an annual optimization project.
+Bring new ideas for optimization to EHR team, including leading an annual optimization project.

 At academic institutions, residents are uniquely qualified to serve as superusers.
 They have front-line knowledge of the EHR because they utilize it the most: they write most notes, place most orders, and perform most patient chart reviews.
 They also have a broad knowledge of how the EHR is used in various sites across the institution, as they rotate through different clinical areas in their respective departments.
 This gives them a different perspective compared to clinicians who are isolated to only one narrow area of clinical practice.

-At UW Health, two residents from each residency training program are part of the Resident Superuser program.
-Having a resident pair (as opposed to a single resident) increases departmental representation as well as encourages those two residents to keep each other motivated and accountable.
-Ideally, the two residents are in different years of training to facilitate transitions to new superusers when one graduates from training.
+At both UW Health and UI Health Care, 2 residents from each residency training program are part of the Resident Superuser program.
+Having a resident pair (as opposed to a single resident) increases departmental representation as well as encourages those 2 residents to keep each other motivated and accountable.
+Ideally, the 2 residents are in different years of training to facilitate transitions to new superusers when one graduates from training.
 Residents must have completed intern year (ensuring they are familiar with UW Health EHR systems) and must be in good standing with their programs.
 They generally spend no more than 10 hours on EHR activities monthly.
 Hours are reported to their training programs to comply with duty hours.

 Resident superusers attend monthly meetings, which are scheduled following evening sign-out to facilitate attendance.
-Meetings are led by UW Health IT teams, who present new projects, ideas, and areas for improvement to residents for their feedback.
+Meetings are led by the IT team, which presents new projects, ideas, and areas for improvement to residents for their feedback.
 Monthly meetings allow for cross-disciplinary discussion, which are important because individual EHR changes may affect clinicians from individual specialties differently.

 Resident superusers provide EHR training (“on-boarding”) to new residents and fellows.
 When compared with the prior system of IT-led EHR training, residents expressed much higher satisfaction with the peer-led arrangement.
 Superusers also complete an annual EHR optimization project to make the EHR more effective or efficient in their respective clinical areas.
 Examples of projects include: development and maintenance of EHR order sets, improvement of the readability and utility of clinical documentation, novel methods for clinical data visualization, and tools to facilitate safer hand-offs of inpatient care.